Rushmore Service Center RSC Collections Complaints?

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Rushmore Service Center, LLC was incorporated in 2009 and started in 2011.
+They’re legit.
+According to the Better Business Bureau (BBB), Rushmore Service Center, LLC is a legitimate collection incorporated in 2009 and started in 2011.
 The BBB established a profile page for RSC in 2015.
-RSC is listed as a collection agency.
 Buzzfile estimates RSC’s annual revenue at $170,122 and the size of its headquarters staff at 6 employees.

 According to its website, RSC“is a nationally licensed collection agency…dedicated to delivering superior performance, outstanding regulatory compliance, and building strong customer relationships while serving not only our clients but our community.”